dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 ## Learning Objectives

-At the end of this tutorial you will understand how to:
+At the end of this tutorial yyou'll understand how to:

-1. Download and install a VM hypervisor ([Oracle VM VirtuaBox](https://www.virtualbox.org/)) to host an [Ubuntu Desktop](http://www.ubuntu.com/desktop) guest operating system
+1. Download and install a VM hypervisor ([Oracle VM VirtuaBox](https://www.virtualbox.org/)) to host [Ubuntu](http://www.ubuntu.com/desktop) as a guest operating system

-2. Use an ISO DVD image to install and configure [Ubuntu Desktop](http://www.ubuntu.com/download/desktop)
+2. Use a DVD image (.iso) to install and configure [Ubuntu Desktop](http://www.ubuntu.com/download/desktop)

 3. Install the [Oracle VM VirtualBox Extensions Pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) to support USB devices and webcam pass-through